How to Fix NET::ERR_CERT_DATE_INVALID Error in Google Chrome?

 Here Are the Steps to Solve the ERR_CERT_DATE_INVALID Error in Google Chrome

 So, Can I Ignore This Warning Message?

-The short answer is NO. You shouldn’t ignore it.
+You shouldn’t ignore it.
 If you ever encounter this error message, it usually means that your internet connection or the device itself is preventing the website from loading properly in Google Chrome.
 And Chrome also thinks that the page you’re trying to visit is insecure and it could be a threat to your privacy and security.

 How to Know Whether the Issue Occurs Due to the Website or Your Computer?

 - Is “Current Date” creating an Issue?
 Is the displayed current date the actual current date?
 If not, you have to recognize and troubleshoot issues with your computer.

 - The next thing you have to check is the “Expires on” date.
 Is the “expires on” date of today or earlier?
 Generally, it must be of the future.

 How to Troubleshoot if the Issue is Due to Current Date?

 - First, check whether the Date and Time of your computer are set correctly.
 If not, you will understand why this error has occurred.

 - Restarting your browser can solve this issue.
 If not, restarting the computer may also work.